 411

 Original Virage Coupé, 1989–1996.
-5,340 cc DOHC 32-valve V8 with Callaway-designed heads and Weber-Marelli fuel injection, ~330 bhp / 335 PS (US-spec) / ~310 PS (catalysed European-spec).
-ZF five-speed manual (~40% of cars) or three-speed Chrysler TorqueFlite automatic, replaced by a four-speed automatic for the 1993 model year.
-Production of 411 cars per Wikipedia 'Aston Martin Virage' infobox (fetched 7 July 2026).
+5,340 cc DOHC 32-valve V8 with Callaway-designed heads and Weber-Marelli fuel injection, 330 bhp / 335 PS in US specification and about 310 PS in catalysed European specification.
+ZF five-speed manual on roughly 40% of cars, or a three-speed Chrysler TorqueFlite automatic, replaced by a four-speed automatic for the 1993 model year.
+411 cars built.

 V8 Coupé (restyled Virage)